The Place and the Time

-The Place and the Time is a compilation album of demos, outtakes, alternative versions and live versions of songs by Moby Grape, released by Sundazed Records in 2009 in CD and double LP format.
+The Place and the Time is a compilation album of demos, outtakes, alternative versions and live versions of songs by Moby Grape, released by Sundazed Music in 2009 in CD and double LP format.

 History

 The album was released in April 2009, almost ten years to the day after the death of founding band member Skip Spence.
-Many of the songs were previously released as bonus tracks to CD releases of Moby Grape albums by Sundazed Records.
+Many of the songs were previously released as bonus tracks to CD releases of Moby Grape albums by Sundazed Music.
 The compilation was produced by David Rubinson, who was also the band's original producer.
 The title is from a song written by Jerry Miller and Don Stevenson on the Wow/Grape Jam album set, originally released in 1968.

 Reception

 As described by one reviewer, "If you’re not convinced Moby Grape (was) one of the hippest, baddest, realest, and rawest bands of the late 1960s, then grab this new outtakes and live cuts compilation from Sundazed and try to explain otherwise."
 As described by David Fricke of Rolling Stone, "these rarities - among them rowdy audition tracks and Moby Grape outtakes - are a dynamic alternate portrait of the star-crossed San Francisco band at work, fusing pop, soul, blues and country with psychedelic zeal."
 As described in Mojo, "...the imperfections accentuate Grape's never-played-safe, gutsy rock'n'roll.
 There are moments when it sounds like the music is going to explode into chaos, but these professionals could take it to the edge and pull it back at the abyss.
 Jerry Miller is a guitar god, Peter Lewis a folk-rock master, Bob Mosley a muscular bassist and blue-eyed soulman extraodinaire, Don Stevenson a driver of a drummer and more, and Skip Spence is a one of rock's most original madmen.
 Why they don't make 'em like Moby Grape any more is arguable- but they don't."